-Students are governed by graduation requirements in effect at the time of initial enrollment, provided their enrollment has been continuous.
-Continuous enrollment is interrupted when a student is not enrolled for more than one academic term.
-For each interruption of continuous enrollment, students are governed by graduation requirements and policies in effect at the time of resumption of enrollment.
+Students are governed by graduation requirements in effect at the time of initial enrollment, provided their enrollment is continuous.
+Continuous enrollment is interrupted when a student is not enrolled, including Approved Quarter Off (Vacation) registration, for more than one academic term.
+For each interruption of continuous enrollment, students are governed by graduation requirements and policies in effect at the time when the student resumes his/her enrollment.